Watch this video to understand why the citizens are upset about the recent zoning changes.

 They are the areas that surround Hugs Landing Road (including the Plattin Rock Boat Club) and Howard Dohack Drive.
 This entire

-area is currently zoned as RC, Conservation District.
+area was currently zoned as RC, Conservation District.
 Permitted uses of RC zones include agricultural activity, parks,

 parkways, scenic areas, wildlife refuges, golf courses, cemeteries, picnic grounds and boat docks.

-We took a picture of the old and new zoning maps that are on display in City Hall.
+We took a picture of the old and new zoning maps that were on display in City Hall.
 The picture can be found

 here.
 It is hard to discern the differences in the colors.

-But the biggest change is that the large chunk of land that was zoned RC, Conservation, is now proposed to be zoned M2, General
+But the biggest change is that the large chunk of land that was zoned RC, Conservation, is now zoned M2, General

 Industrial.
-This is changing the zoning from the most restrictive classification to the most permissive classification.
+This changed the zoning from the most restrictive classification to the most permissive classification.

-And the new map shows that there will be no RC (Conservation) zoning.
+And the new map shows that there is no RC (Conservation) zoning.
 RC is

 not even on the legend anymore.